|Overview of Lunging Equipment|

 Lunge lines may be made of 100% cotton webbing, nylon or a blend of the two fibers, and come in a variety of colors from natural to pastels to jewel tones.
 Some lunge lines have hand stops to assist with grip.
 Most have a simple clip to attach to the caveson or bit rings, but some are available with a chain.

-A lunge caveson at first glance resembles the headstall of a snaffle bridle.
+A lunge caveson is a piece of lunging equipment that at first glance resembles the headstall of a snaffle bridle.
 Most lunge cavesons have a padded noseband topped with jointed metal pieces that bend over the top of the horse's nose.
-When sized and adjusted properly, a lunge caveson remains securely in place during lungeing and provides a solid method of control without involving the use of a bit.
-The noseband of a lunge caveson is fitted with rings—one in the center and one positioned slightly to each side of center--to which the lunge line can be attached.
+When sized and adjusted properly, a lunge caveson remains securely in place during lunging and provides a solid method of control without involving the use of a bit.
+The noseband of a lunge caveson is fitted with three rings— one in the center and one positioned slightly to each side of center -to which the lunge line can be attached.
 The caveson can be used alone or placed over a bridle that has the noseband removed or relocated downward slightly so as not to interfere with the caveson's noseband, which should lie on the nasal bone just about four fingers above the nostrils.

-A lunge caveson is a better alternative to a halter for lungeing a horse, as a halter offers little control and may inadvertently slip or be pulled into the horse's outside eye during work.
+A lunge caveson is a better lunging equipment alternative to a halter for lunging a horse, as a halter offers little control and may inadvertently slip or be pulled into the horse's outside eye during work.
 Lunge cavesons are available in either leather or heavy-duty nylon webbing, and in pony, cob and horse size.

 A Rambo® Micklem Multibridle can be used as a classical lunge caveson by attaching a lunge line to the ring on the nose band.
 If extra security is required, it may be necessary to tighten the top back strap by one hole when using the Multibridle as a lunge caveson.